k-atherton/M-BUDS/README.md

-# Kathryn Atherton Dysbiosis in Urban Street Trees (Chapter 2)
+# M-BUDS: MicroBiome Urban Dysbiosis in Street Trees
-The purpose of this project is to understand how urbanization impacts the tree-associated microbiome.
+Kathryn Atherton Dysbiosis in Urban Street Trees (Chapter 2) The purpose of this project is to understand how urbanization impacts the tree-associated microbiome.

 ## Requirements